Castlegregory Tidy Towns

 We wish to thank the following in particular:

-• Our tireless and amazing volunteers who make all this possible
+• Our tireless, amazing volunteers who make all this possible.

 • Funding from Kerry County Council of €6000 on 10 July 2019 under the Community Engagement Programme for cycle stands, signage, benches and seats in the village.

-• Kerry County Council for their support in maintaining the playground, the roads and signage, and their responsiveness in collecting litter.
+• Kerry County Council for their collaborate support and partnership: maintaining the playground, the roads, signage, the transformation the beach car park, installation of the beach library, the playground lights, the bike repair station, and their responsiveness in collecting litter bags.

-• Our donors at our coffee mornings, various events and donations of planters, materials.
+• Our many wonderful donors and collaborators at our coffee mornings, various events and donations of planters, materials and time.

 We appreciate your ongoing support.